mcosovic/JuliaGrid.jl/docs/src/examples/pmuStateEstimation.md

 end
 nothing # hide
 ```
-Current phasor measurements can also be generated in the same way as voltage phasors by invoking the [`current!`](@ref current!(::AC)) function after AC state estimation has converged.
+Current phasor measurements can also be generated like voltage phasors by calling the [`current!`](@ref current!(::AC)) function after AC state estimation has converged.

-Note that the formation of bus voltage and branch current measurements can be performed by calling the [pmuPlacement!](@ref pmuPlacement!) function, as demonstrated in the [PMU State Estimation](@ref PhasorMeasurementsManual) manual.
+Bus voltage and branch current measurements can also be formed by calling the [pmuPlacement!](@ref pmuPlacement!) function, as shown in the [PMU State Estimation](@ref PhasorMeasurementsManual) manual.

 ---

 ##### Phasor Measurements
-Finally, the complete set of phasor measurements is observed, as illustrated in Figure 2:
+Finally, we inspect the complete phasor measurement set shown in Figure 2:
 ```@example pmuStateEstimation
 printPmuData(monitoring; width = Dict("Label" => 15))
 ```